Ocean & Climate

 Ocean as CO2 and heat sink

-Planktonic organisms take up dissolved inorganic carbon for photosynthesis (algae) and calcification (foraminifera, coccolithophores and gastropods), contributing to the eventual removal of carbon from the ocean’s surface.
-Heat is provided mostly at the ocean surface.
-To predict our future climate accurately, it is essential to understand how the ocean absorbs, transports and stores heat through dynamic processes like circulation and mixing.
+The ocean absorbs annually about 25% of anthropogenic produced CO2.
+Planktonic organisms are key in this process by taking up dissolved inorganic carbon for photosynthesis and calcification, thereby removing carbon from the ocean’s surface.
+To predict our future climate accurately, it is essential to understand how the ocean absorbs, transports, and stores heat through dynamic processes like circulation and mixing.

 Ocean circulation and climate